sveltia/sveltia-cms/README.md

 - Integrating DeepL to allow translating text fields from another locale with one click.
 [See below](#use-deepl-to-translate-entry-fields) for details.
 - You can now use a random ID for an entry slug, which is a good option for locales writing in non-Latin characters.
 [See below](#use-a-random-id-for-an-entry-slug) for details.
 - Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://www.netlifycms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected[^7].
 - Users can now choose their preferred UI locale.
-English and Japanese only at this time.

 ### Collection enhancements